fusion44/blitz_api/README.md

 To install the dependencies, run

-`python -m pip install -r requirements.txt` on Linux / macOS or
+`make install` or `python -m pip install -r requirements.txt` on Linux / macOS or

 `py -m pip install -r requirements.txt` on Windows.

 After that, you can run the application with

-`python -m uvicorn app.main:app --reload` on Linux / macOS or
+`make run` or `python -m uvicorn app.main:app --reload` on Linux / macOS or

 `py -m uvicorn app.main:app --reload` on Windows.